lhindman/cs121-lab05-1/README.md

 ```
 /**
- * Prompot the user to enter a seed value then user the provided
+ * Prompt the user to enter a seed value then user the provided
  *     Scanner object to read the user input as a long value.
 If the
  *     user enters a value that cannot be read as a long value, display
  *     an error message and prompt the user to enter the seed value